korelor/virusTotal/README.md

 # VirusTotal Project

+##
-## This is a simple project to check the malicious ip from mongo db locally or virus total api.First of all, your IP address will be checked from the local database.
-If it is not availabe, it will be taked from the VirusTotal
+This is a simple project to check the malicious ip from local mongo db  or virus total api.
+First of all, your IP address will be checked from the local database.
+If it is not availabe, it will be checked from the VirusTotal.
+##

 To start the program, do the following steps: